gdoumenc/coworks/docs/command.rst

 Commands
 ========

-AS for Flask, CoWorks allows you to extend the ``cws`` application with commands.
+As for Flask, CoWorks allows you to extend the ``cws`` application with commands.
 This powerfull extension is very usefull for complex deployment, testing or documentation.

 As explained before, the microservice architecture needs to be completed by tools.
 The ``cws`` command line extends the ``flask`` command for that purpose.